 2. Apply and gain acceptance to medical school

-You’ll most likely apply to schools through the American Medical College Application Service (AMCAS).
-This centralized system allows you to easily submit applications to as many schools as you wish.
-Once programs receive your initial application, they may send you a secondary one.
-It might be a number of questions or it might be a series of prompts requiring essay responses.
+The next step in making a career change to medicine, is applying for medical school.
+You’ll most likely apply to schools through the American Medical College Application Service (AMCAS), a centralized system which allows you to easily submit numerous applications.
+Once programs receive your initial application, they may send you a secondary one with questions or essay prompts.

 The next step is attending interviews, and you should go to as many as you can.
-That might mean you end up choosing a medical school far from home, but don’t let it hold you back.
-Dr. Boling was initially concerned about traveling across the country to pursue her degree in her late 40s, but she persevered.
+While you might ultimately end up choosing a medical school far from home, you should feel empowered to do what it takes to achieve your goals.

-“I just thought, ‘Okay, this is where I’m going now,’” she says.
+“I just thought, ‘Okay, this is where I’m going now,’” Dr. Boling says, reflecting on her decision to move across the country for medical school.

 3. Obtain your MD

 Your medical school journey starts with two years devoted to covering the basic sciences.
 Your third and fourth years will be spent completing clinical rotations.
-During rotations, you’ll learn from experienced physicians and gain practical experience.
+Your third and fourth years will be spent learning from experienced physicians and developing practical skills during clinical rotations.

 4. Complete residency and any other requirements